 4.4 It is the role of the Mark-Moderator to ensure that the requirements of §4.2 and §4.3 are consistent with the information contained in the assignment brief (learning outcomes, mark descriptors, marking schema, etc.).
 Further consideration may also relate to generic feedback, model answers, etc. Mark-moderation should also include reflection on the overall distribution of marks for the assessment.
 Other statistical measures may be used where thought relevant and appropriate in assessing the students’ performance on the assessment task.

 4.5 The Mark-Moderator will complete and submit a report detailing the nature and outcomes of the moderation process.

-4.6 Marking-Moderation for all assessments submitted by the appropriate deadline must be completed before the work is returned to the Hubs and, subsequently, the students.
+4.6 Marking-Moderation for all assessments submitted by the appropriate deadline must be completed before the work is returned to LTS and, subsequently, the students.

 4.8 Wherever possible Mark-Moderators should not have been involved in the first marking of the assessment task.
 They should also possess appropriate subject expertise and Higher Education experience (at least two years) in marking.

 4.9 Although a Module Organiser may wish to keep a check on members of a team of markers during the course of marking, this does not constitute “moderation” in the sense of Marking-Moderation in this Policy.